mwalker33/Draft-Desfire-Introduction/Desfire_Guide.md

 ```

 ### Note: If you get an error, adding -av to a command can give more information that may help work out why it failed.
-### Normally if things look correct, a failure will be linked to a paramater not matching the applicaiton comms mode or out of range
+### Normally if things look correct, a failure will be linked to a parameter not matching the application comms mode or out of range

-Now that we have a file create, lets rerun the lsfiles to see what it reports
+Now that we have a file created, lets rerun the lsfiles to see what it reports

 ```
 [usb] pm3 --> hf mfdes lsfiles --aid 123456 -t aes -n 0 -k aabbccddeeff0099feedbeef12345678